WamdamProject/ODM2ControlledVocabularies/README.md

 *	MySQL to host the CV database in the server
 *	Python/Jango
 *	Docker to install software containers
-*	Ansible to deploty the repository from a local machine into the server
+*	Ansible to deploy the repository from a local machine into the server
 * Simple Mail Transfer Protocol (SMTP) server to send emails from the CV server to the moderator and the people who submit new terms.
-Here we use a gmail smpt server
+Here we use a Gmail smpt server
 *	reCAPTCHA service that protects the CV website from spam and abuse as far as submitting new CV terms
 * WinSCP which is a secure file transfer between a local Windows computer and a remote computer (server).
 It also helps navigate the content of the Linux machine in like windows.
-** PuTTY SSH terminal to connect from Windows to the remomulator, serial console and network file transfer application.
+** PuTTY SSH terminal to connect from Windows to the emulator, serial console and network file transfer application.

 # Steps to deploy the WaMDaM CV system
 This section provides step by step instructions on how to deploy the WaMDaM Django based application into an Amazon EC2 instance, using Ansible and Docker without previous knowledge of the app code.
-The instructions are meant for a programmer with backgroud in Linux, Python, Django, cloud services, GitHub, MySql, and Domain Name System (DNS).
-However, the deployment and configeration has been simplified and automated to which can be reused many times easily.
+The instructions are meant for a programmer with background in Linux, Python, Django, cloud services, GitHub, MySql, and Domain Name System (DNS).
+However, the deployment and configuration has been simplified and automated to which can be reused many times easily.

 ## 1.Create an Amazon Web Services account and an Amazon EC2 Instance